-Note: Do not use the air filter oil for anything other than the air filter.
-It is not meant to be a lubricant. - Reassemble the filter and install it on the engine, making sure the rubber filter neck fits securely on the carburetor with no gaps or air leaks.
+- 6. Oil the foam pre-filter with 24 drops of air filter oil, and the primary filter element with 30 drops of air filter oil. - 7.
+Reassemble the filter and install it on the engine, making sure the rubber filter neck fits securely on the carburetor with no gaps or air leaks.